ar2rworld/osyne-telegram-video-downloader/README.md

 - Download videos from TikTok, Twitter, and Instagram
 - Sends downloaded videos back to users as a reply
-- Provides support for downloading videos from Instagram with authentication (using cookies)
+- Provides support for downloading videos from Instagram with authentication (using cookies(depricated))

 ## Getting Started